 Advanced Animal Dentistry offers a wide range of Dental and Oral Surgery services.
 These range from common procedures such as prophylactic scale and polish to complex cancer surgery.

 Some of the most common procedures we perform are listed below.

-Extractions always seem a last resort for Dentists.
-For some problems though they are the most efficient way of treatment, for some problems they are the only treatment option.
+Extractions always seem to be a last resort for Dentists.
+For some problems though they are the most efficient way of treatment.
+For other problems they are the only treatment option.

 Some of the teeth in our pets are complex and require an increased level of expertise to remove safely, quickly and with the least collateral damage.
 This is where we frequently step in.

 Whether it be a fiddly and delicate baby tooth in the wrong position, or a complicated unerupted tooth, Advanced Animal Dentistry are able to remove them all.